 The New Paltz Central School District recognizes the value of electronic resources to enhance student learning and the overall operation of our schools.
-To this end, the District encourages the responsible use of computers, the District Network [70], the Anternet, and other electronic resources to support the mission and vision of the New Paltz Central School District.
+To this end, the District encourages the responsible use of computers, the District Network, the Internet, and other electronic resources to support the mission and vision of the New Paltz Central School District.
 This policy is designed to protect and provide guidance for our students and staff that will have access to these resources.

-The Network and Internet are is provided to tofor students and staff for educational purposes.
-Access to the Network and Anternet services[71] will be provided to users who act in accordance with this policy.
+The Network and Internet are provided to students and staff for educational purposes.
+Access to the Network and Internet services will be provided to users who act in accordance with this policy.
 Access is a privilege, not a right.
-The smooth operation of the Network and Internet relies upon the proper responsible conduct of the end users and requires efficient, ethical, and legal utilization of the Network and Internet resources.
+The smooth operation of the Network and Internet relies upon the proper responsible conduct of the end users and requires efficient, ethical, and legal utilization of Network and Internet resources.